 CL – Number of lecture/classroom hours per week for the course

-- A graduate will be able to read, interpret, analyze, and understand standard engineering drawings that use current industry drawing practices and standards.
+- Read, interpret, analyze, and understand standard engineering drawings that use current industry drawing practices and standards.

-- A graduate will be able to correctly interpret and understand ANSI Yl4.5M Geometric Dimensioning & Tolerancing (GD&T) symbols and callouts.
+- Correctly interpret and understand ANSI Yl4.5M GD&T symbols and callouts.

-- A graduate will be able to create basic engineering sketches, including multi-view, section view, and auxiliary views.
-Students will also be able to create basic CAD drawings using standard drawing practices.
+- Create basic engineering sketches, including multi-view, section view, and auxiliary views.
+You’ll also be able to create basic CAD drawings using standard drawing practices.

-- A graduate will be able to use a 3-D Solid modeling CAD software program as a problem solving tool to calculate complex geometric and trigonometric math problems.
+- Use a 3-D solid-modeling CAD software program as a problem-solving tool to calculate complex geometric and trigonometric math problems.

-- A graduate will have the ability to use and understand various common methods to solve mathematical problems associated with machining and tool making operations.
-This includes the use of topics and concepts from applied algebra, applied geometry and applied trigonometry.
+- Use and understand common methods to solve math problems associated with machining and tool-making operations.
+This includes applied algebra, geometry, and trigonometry.

-- The graduate will be able to use material property data to determine proper cutting tool versus workpiece material combinations.
+- Use material property data to determine proper cutting tool versus workpiece material combinations.

-- The graduate will understand various heat treatment operations in order to alter or change a material property or characteristic.
+- Understand heat treatment operations to alter a material property or characteristic.

-- The graduate will be able to properly select the appropriate cutting speeds and feeds necessary for a particular machining operation based upon various input variables such as type of operation, workpiece condition and geometry, machine rigidity, cutting tool material, etc.
+- Properly select the appropriate cutting speeds and feeds necessary for a particular machining operation based on input variables.

-- Graduates will possess a full knowledge of safety practices and procedures when using tools, machines, or other related equipment.
-They will act in a professional manner and will observe and follow all safety measures, procedures, practices to protect themselves and others working in the shop environment.
+- Possess a full knowledge of safety practices and procedures, act in a professional manner, and observe and follow all safety measures, procedures, and practices.

-- Graduates will be able to create accurate part layouts using standard layout and measuring instruments.
+- Read and use micrometer and vernier scale types of measuring instruments and create accurate part layouts using standard layout and measuring instruments.

-- Graduates will be able to properly setup both the workpiece and cutting tool, select proper speed and feed rates, know the various operation capability, and properly operate each of the following traditional machine tools: engine lathe, vertical milling machine, surface grinder, cutoff saw, handsaw, pedestal grinder.
+- Set up the workpiece and cutting tool, select proper speed and feed rates, know the various operation capability, and properly operate each of the following traditional machine tools: engine lathe, vertical milling machine, surface grinder, cutoff saw, handsaw, pedestal grinder.

-- The graduate will have a firm foundation for “tool making” operations.
-This includes high precision setups, high accuracy machining and inspection, the exploitation of material properties (heat treatment), and the manufacture of jigs, fixtures, and gages.
+- Have a firm foundation for tool-making operations, including high-precision setups, high-accuracy machining and inspection, the exploitation of material properties, and the manufacturing of jigs, fixtures, and gauges.

-- The graduate will have a firm foundation in CNC machining, both programming of G-code and the basic operation of CNC machining centers.
-This includes writing, editing, and simulation of G-code programs; machine workpiece setup; the use of proper tool, work coordinate, and cutter compensation offsets; and the overall operation of the machine.
+- Have a firm foundation in CNC machining, both programming of G-code and the basic operation of CNC machining centers.

-- The graduate will be able to use CAM software for generation of complex geometry workpieces to generate CNC code.
-They will be able to take a CAD solid model into the CAM software package and create the tooling and toolpaths to produce CNC G-code.
+- Use CAM software for generation of complex geometry work to generate CNC code and take a CAD solid model into the CAM software package and create the tooling and toolpaths to produce CNC G-code.

-- The graduate will manufacture tools requiring many of the aforementioned skills.
-These tools must pass inspection for engineering drawing conformity, precision, function, workmanship, and aesthetics.
+- Manufacture tools that pass inspection for engineering drawing conformity, precision, function, workmanship, and aesthetics.